stanfordpython/python-labs/lab3-functions.md

     print("options:", options)
 ```

-For each of the following function calls, determine whether the call is valid or not.
+For each of the following function calls, predict whether the call is valid or not.
 If it is valid, what will the output be?
+If it is invalid, what is the cause of the error?

 ```
 all_together(2)